i-abdullahirshad/gamepadscheck/src/content/articles/switch-pro-controller-on-pc.md

 - In Steam, enable the Nintendo button layout option, which corrects prompts in many games
 - Check the game's own settings for a controller icon or prompt style option
+- If you want custom bindings across all titles, learn how to [remap controller buttons on PC](/remap-controller-buttons-on-pc/) using Steam Input or external software
 - Otherwise, learn the swap.
 It takes a session to get used to